b4den/nodesql/README.md

 - an easy to use front-end for traversing a vulnerable database
 - full support for HTTP GET/POST with both form and cookie inputs

-NodeSQL was built with security awareness for non-technical people in mind.
-It comprises only a small subset of SQLMap's extensive feature set, so for meaningful security testing it's probably best to stick with the original SQLMap CLI.
+NodeSQL was built with security awareness in mind.
+It comprises only a small subset of SQLMap's extensive feature set, so for meaningful security engagements it's probably best to stick with the original SQLMap CLI.
 PR's are always welcome, and I've left a few notes in the bottom of this file of things to think about.

 ## Demo
 ![gif image](./images/dvwa_gif.gif)